deity-io/falcon-platform-docs/docs/platform/getting-started/configure.md

 ### 4. Apply your changes

-To apply your vairable changes you can run the command:
+To apply your variable changes you can run the command:

 ```bash
 dcloud env:var:apply <env>